 Emergency Response: Super-Cyclone Amphan

-Super-Cyclone Amphan hit the India-Bangladesh border yesterday, and the storm is currently tearing through India and Bangladesh at rapid speeds.
+Super-Cyclone Amphan hit the India-Bangladesh border last week, and the storm has torn through India and Bangladesh at rapid speeds leaving destruction in its wake.

 106 lives have tragically been lost already, millions have been evacuated and it is estimated that this could be the worst cyclone in over a decade.